sunflowerdeath/gnoll/README.md

 ### watch [--config path]

-Create development build and rebuild on changes.
+Creates development build and rebuild on changes.

 ### start [--config path]

-Start webpack development server.
+Starts webpack development server.

-If you have file `src/index.html` in your project, it will be included into bundle using `html-webpack-plugin` and served on dev-server with automatically injected assets.
+If you have file `src/index.html` in your project, it will be included using `html-webpack-plugin` and served on dev-server with automatically injected assets.

 ### lint

-Check source code with [ESLint](https://eslint.org).
+Checks source code with [ESLint](https://eslint.org).

 Default config is based on `eslint-config-airbnb` with addition of `eslint-config-prettier`, which removes all rules related to formatting and replaces them with rule that gives error when source code doesn't match autoformatted output from the Prettier.

-If you need to integrate linting with your IDE or editor plugin, you should create `.eslintrc.js` file in your project, and extend it from the default config like this:
+If you need to integrate linting with your IDE or editor plugin, you should create `.eslintrc.js` file in your project and extend the default config like this:

 ```js
 // .eslintrc.js